ngrok/ngrok-docs/docs/integrations/miniorange/sso-oidc.md

 This article details how to configure MiniOrange as the primary Identity Provider for ngrok tunnels.
 By integrating MiniOrange SSO with ngrok, you can:

-- **Restrict access to ngrok tunnels** only to users authenticated via MiniOrange
+- **Restrict access to ngrok tunnels** only to users authenticated via MiniOrange.
 - **Use MiniOrange security policies and MFA authenticators**.
 - **Use MiniOrange's Dashboard to facilitate access to ngrok apps**.